GuyBaele/SpreadGL/README.md

 ### data processing tool
 1. Download & install [Python v3.11](https://www.python.org/downloads/) & the latest version of [Git](https://git-scm.com/downloads).
 2. Open your terminal and run the following commands:
-`git clone https://github.com/GuyBaele/SpreadGL.git` to clone this GitHub repository to your local computer;
+`git clone https://github.com/GuyBaele/SpreadGL.git` to clone this repository to your local computer;
 `cd SpreadGL` to change the working directory to the 'SpreadGL' folder;
 `python3 -m venv .venv` to create a Python virtual environment called '.venv';
 `source .venv/bin/activate` to activate the created virtual environment on **Mac**;